xma711/notebook/linux/gcc/README.md

     vendor is tool chain supplier: apple,

-    os is for operating system: linux, none (bare metal)
+    os is for operating system: Linux, none (bare metal)

     abi is for application binary interface convention: eabi, gnueabi, gnueabihf